Panels

 Moderator: slave Ginna

-Being a Switch in the Community-Until recently, the idea of being M/s and being a switch was something that puzzled some people and caused others to roll their eyes in derision.
+Until recently, the idea of being M/s and being a switch was something that puzzled some people and caused others to roll their eyes in derision.
 The very idea of being a switch in M/s was frowned upon by many.
 But, we evolve and many have been speaking out about being switches in M/s and as a result, more people are feeling comfortable about it.
 In this discussion we will explore the idea of being comfortable as a switch and discuss, not only surviving, but thriving as a switch in a community that has often had binary thinking about the idea.
 All who identify as switches are welcome to attend, network, and share their experiences.

 Moderator: Daddy Rod

-When people view polyamorous relationships there are often ill-conceived thoughts that come into mind, often based upon the societal norms many of us have grown up with.
-"They are just greedy."
-"It's just another way to cheat."
-"I don't know how they could pull that off."
-"How do they deal with jealousy?"
-All sorts of questions are asked about consensual polyamorous relationships, even how it is possible to love more than one.
+When people view polyamorous relationships there are often ill-conceived thoughts that come into mind, often based upon the societal norms that many of us have grown up with.
+They are just greedy.
+It's just another way to cheat.
+I don't know how they could pull that off.
+How do they deal with jealousy?
+All sorts of questions are asked about consensual polyamorous relationships, including, How is it possible to love more than one person?
 This discussion not only answers those questions and confronts misconceptions, but will show how successful polyamory can be achieved by the people who live it every day.
 They will discuss methods and practices, obstacles overcome, and the various ways they have been able to find and keep happiness in their polyamory.
 If you are interested, or just curious, feel free to attend.

 Moderator: CreamDream